HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf219.md

 **Digital Experience 8.5 and 9.0 Versions**

-- Improved installation of Digital Experience V9.5 with CF upgrade
 - End of Support Announced for Digital Experience v8.5 and 9

 **Digital Experience 9.5 Version**

 - Web Content Manager - Content Reporting limitation for owners and authors
-- Web Content Manager - New query parameters in WCM Query API
 - New React 16, 17, and 18 theme profiles and React 17 and 18 modules now available

 **Digital Experience 9.5 Container Version**